-The State of the Rockies Project is in its twelfth year, and seeks to increase public understanding of vital issues affecting the Rockies.
+The State of the Rockies Project is in its twelfth year, and seeks to increase public understanding of vital issues affecting the Rocky Mountain West.
 All State of the Rockies events are free and open to the public, who are encouraged to join the ongoing discussion of the issues that affect our beautiful yet fragile region.

-Large Area and Landscape Conservation in the Rocky Mountain West: Conserving Communities, Economies, and Environments
+Large Area and Landscape Scale Conservation in the Rocky Mountain West: Conserving Communities, Economies, and Environments

-For the fourth year in a row, the Rockies Project has released the annual Conservation in the West Poll.
+For the fifth year in a row, the Rockies Project has conducted the annual Conservation in the West Poll.
 Surveying 2400 registered voters from six western states, the poll provides valuable insight into the attitudes of voters in the Rocky Mountain West.
-To learn more about the 2014 Poll results, and data from previous years, please visit our Conservation in the West Poll Annual Survey site.
+To learn more about the poll results, and data from previous years, please visit our Conservation in the West Poll Annual Survey site.

 Spine of the Continent Expedition continues fieldwork tradition of the Project